Actium: The Battle That Made the Empire

 What happened next is disputed by ancient sources and remains contested.
 The breakout attempt turned into a battle as Agrippa’s ships moved to intercept.
 Antony’s left wing struggled and his center came under pressure.
 Cleopatra’s squadron, holding the center-rear with Antony’s treasury and their escape route, raised sails — which the ancient sources interpret variously as cowardice, a prearranged signal, or a logical response to deteriorating conditions — and broke through the line toward the open sea.
 Antony followed.
 The remainder of his fleet, lacking clear command, eventually surrendered or was destroyed.

 The casualties at Actium were modest by the standards of the civil wars.
 The strategic consequences were not.
 Antony and Cleopatra reached Egypt, but their cause was finished.
 Their forces in Greece surrendered to Octavian over the following weeks.
 Egypt had no realistic prospect of military resistance.
 When Octavian arrived in Alexandria in August of 30 BC, Antony killed himself on the false report that Cleopatra was already dead.
 Cleopatra, after reportedly attempting to negotiate terms with Octavian and concluding that the terms would include being displayed in a Roman triumph, killed herself by means that ancient sources describe as snakebite and modern scholars debate.
-Egypt became a Roman province — uniquely administered as a personal possession of the emperor, not subject to normal senatorial oversight, because its grain supply was too strategically important to risk factional competition.
+Egypt became a Roman province.

 Octavian returned to Rome to begin the slow process of converting his military supremacy into constitutional authority.
 The settlement of 27 BC — which produced the title Augustus and the legal framework of the principate — was the political architecture built on the military foundation of Actium.
 Actium made Augustus possible.
 Augustus made the Empire.